 - Nature-ality.
 Plantation Bay is laid out like a village.
 This means walking in open air, or taking a golf cart.
 Sometimes the sun is hot, and sometimes you may get wet.
 Sometimes the carts are slow.
 There are mosquitoes in the air, but also sometimes the scent of jasmine.
 We think this is much more interesting than walking down long corridors that look and smell the same as those in midtown city hotels, but not everyone agrees.

 - Typical hotel prices and policies.
-Our beer costs P 165 (about $4); laundry for a shirt is P 200 (about $4.60).
-Full buffet breakfast is P 950 (about $22); an ala carte American breakfast is half that.
+Our beer costs P 220 (about $4); laundry for a shirt is P 230 (about $4).
+Full buffet breakfast is P 1200 (about $21); an ala carte American breakfast is P 480 (about $8).
 We do not insult your intelligence by claiming to offer “free” breakfast; rather, we give each guest the option, every morning, to have the buffet, the ala carte, whatever, and to pay only for what was consumed.
-Still, some guests have complained about our prices (honestly, we can’t figure out what their frame of reference is). ( Click here to see illustrative costs of food and various services in the hotel.)
+Still, some guests have complained about our prices (honestly, we can’t figure out what their frame of reference is).
+Click here to see illustrative costs of food and various services in the hotel.
 There have also been a few guests who, having paid $160 for one room, felt entitled to invite all their local relatives to come swim, and became angry when we disagreed.
+Click here for our policies on room occupancy, bringing in food, and friends and visitors.